ABOUT MEOFFERINGSSCHEDULE

 And when I’m not teaching or rolling out my mat, there’s nothing I love more than heading off for a camping trip, especially down to beautiful Dorset.
 There’s something so restorative about fresh air, open fields, and the simple pleasure of a cosy tent and a campfire.

-I speak both French and Portuguese—languages I picked up during my earlier adventures and still love to practice whenever I get the chance.
+I speak both French and Portuguese—languages I picked up during my earlier adventures and still love to practise whenever I get the chance.

 Whether you're here to move, breathe, laugh, or simply slow down, you’re in the right place.
 My yoga is down-to-earth, inclusive, and here to support you—just as you are.